pjryan93/PRRadialMenuPopover/README.md

-Create an array of buttons.
-To pass to the PopOver Menu.
+Create an array of buttons to pass to the PopOverMenu.
 The menu will adjust to the number of buttons in the array.
-You must set an image for the highlated and normal state of the button.
+You must set an image for the highlated and normal state of the buttons.
 Below is an easy way to make circular buttons.
    ```Objective-C

     CGRect frame = CGRectMake(0, 0, 44, 44);